Ayushjhax/dataMining/README.md

 The Random Forest Classifier performed the best with an accuracy of 75% and,  an F1 score of 65% after Model Tuning and adding hyperparameters.

-##For a More detailed explanation Watch the video
+## Demo Video

 https://github.com/Ayushjhax/dataMining/assets/116433617/763b1f3f-3981-487e-8aa7-bc7ca4be909c

 ## Authors
-Ayush Kumar Jha and Himanshu Rawat
+- Ayush Kumar Jha and Himanshu Rawat
-GitHub: @Ayushjhax and @himanshu-rawat77
+- GitHub: @Ayushjhax and @himanshu-rawat77

 ## Feedback